Occupational health

 • There is a reasonable likelihood that the disease or condition may occur given the work activity/conditions.

-• It is a legislative or other obligations.
+• It is a legislative or other obligation.

 Common hazards that may necessitate Health Monitoring include: